kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

 The field will support the following initial values:

-* `PreferClose`: Indicates a preference for routing traffic to endpoints that are topologically proximate to the client.
-The interpretation of "topologically proximate" may vary across implementations and could encompass endpoints within the same node, rack, zone, or even region.
+* `PreferClose`: Indicates a preference for routing traffic to endpoints in the same zone as the client.

+(For background on the name `PreferClose` and its definition, see the "[An alternative definition of PreferClose](#an-alternative-definition-of-preferclose)" section)

 The absence of a value indicates no specific routing preference.
 In this case, the user delegates the routing decision to the implementation, allowing it to